Dorothy Vernon of Haddon Hall (film)

 Dorothy Vernon of Haddon Hall is a 1924 American silent historical drama film directed by Marshall Neilan and starring Mary Pickford.
-The script by Waldemar Young was based upon the 1902 novel Dorothy Vernon of Haddon Hall by Charles Major.
+The script by Waldemar Young was based upon the 1902 novel of the same name by Charles Major.

 Plot

 In May 1550, two houses were to be united by the betrothal of the son of Rutland and the heiress of Haddon Hall.
 Sir George Vernon is forfeit to Rutland on his daughter's 18th birthday, for 10 of his 30 manors lying adjacent to Rutland.
 His daughter Dorothy and John Manners are forced to marry each other on their 18th birthday, but they cannot stand each other.
 John is in France with Mary Stuart, and George intends to use this as a way for Dorothy to be able to marry her cousin Malcolm Vernon.

 On her 18th birthday, Malcolm comes from Scotland for the wedding, and Dorothy has second thoughts about marrying someone she has never met.
 George is demanded by the Rutland men to forfeit for Dorothy not marrying John.
 Dorothy is charmed when she meets Malcolm and tells him she has no intention in marrying John.
 She does not know that Malcolm really is John and when he reveals himself, she is shocked and insulted.
 She informs her father, and the real Malcolm shows up as well.
 Dorothy has to point out John, but fears John will be killed and points out Malcolm.
 John has the time to run away, and Malcolm is revealed to not be John.

 Mary Stuart is ordered to England when her ring is found.
 John has to get her from Scotland, but is afraid Queen Elizabeth will find out.
 Dorothy has fallen in love with John and meets him several times in the forest and at the castle in disguise.
 Dorothy tells him she wants for them to elope, but John convinces her to wait.
 When George catches Dorothy and John together, he is outraged.
 Malcolm comes in to kill John, but Dorothy stops him and John flees.